-So you have all this leftover Halloween candy.
-What to do with it?
+You have leftover Halloween candy.
+Now what?
 (Does Halloween candy expire?)
 With our tips, you can sell your candy, make leftover Halloween candy recipes and cookies, do some candy science and crafts, learn where to donate leftover Halloween candy, and more!

 Halloween is over and you’re looking at that big bag of candy sitting on the table and thinking, “What are we ever going to do with all that crap?”